DragosTARX/TYPO3CMS-Guide-CommunityExpansionCommittee/Stage-0-Introduction-to-TYPO3/Day-4/Lesson-1.rst

 .. include:: /Includes.rst.txt

-.. _s0-d1-l3:
+.. _s0-d4-l1:

 ===============================================
-Lesson 3 — TYPO3 Architecture and Core Features
+Lesson 1 — The TYPO3 Project Lifecycle Overview
 ===============================================

-This demonstration will showcase TYPO3's architecture in action.
-The instructor will navigate through the system, demonstrating the backend/frontend separation, extension integration, and content rendering process.
-Students will observe each core feature functioning in a live environment.
+A demonstration of the complete TYPO3 project lifecycle in action.
+The presentation will visualize progression from concept through development, deployment, and maintenance.
+This showcase will provide a clear framework for understanding how TYPO3 projects evolve over time.

-.. _s0-d1-l3-prerequisites-goals:
+.. _s0-d4-l1-prerequisites-goals:

 Prerequisites and goals
 =======================

-.. _s0-d1-l3-prerequisites:
+.. _s0-d4-l1-prerequisites:

 Prerequisites
 -------------

-.. _s0-d1-l3-theoretical-prerequisites:
+.. _s0-d4-l1-theoretical-prerequisites:

 Theoretical prerequisites
 ~~~~~~~~~~~~~~~~~~~~~~~~~